Vishalkondi/Cricket_Game/README.md

 Commit your changes and push them to your fork.
 Open a pull request to the main branch.
 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License. make changes in this